Thinking our way to good health

-I am not, however, convinced that this can happen with everything simply because we are spiritual beings having a material experience.
+I am not, however, convinced that this can happen with everything simply because we are spiritual beings having an earthly experience.
 I believe that if what we desire is not for our highest good or, in other words, it does not fit in with the lessons we chose to learn before we started our experience here, then Spirit will instead bring us events and experiences that will aid our development.
 Hence the reason why some people say that their desires are not met through focusing on what they wish to have.
 And sometimes what we get can be much, much better than our previously held desires.

 Creating our good health